Germany's Maas tours Canada's melting Arctic | DW | 15.08.2019

 Read more: Trump's growing cabinet of climate deniers

-Germany is among 13 nations with only observer status at such biannual meetings of the eight immediate neighbors of the Arctic, where temperature are rising two or three-fold faster than the world average.
+Germany is among 13 nations with only observer status at such biannual meetings of the eight immediate neighbors of the Arctic, where temperatures are rising two or three times faster than the world average.

 Inuits alone can't stop ice melt

-Maas, first making a stopover at Iqaluit (pictured above), the main town on Canada's Baffin Island, told reporters that its 7,000 population — half Inuit — themselves on their own had "no chance" to stop ice melt in their local Frobisher Bay.
+Maas, first making a stopover at Iqaluit (pictured above), the main town on Canada's Baffin Island, told reporters that its 7,000 inhabitants — half Inuit — themselves had "no chance" to stop the melting of the ice in their local Frobisher Bay.

 "That is our responsibility — and to witness that here and focus on it — is extraordinarily important," said the German minister.